Campaign of Grodno: Invasion of Poland

 Having secured two quick and decisive victories over his opponents which greatly increased his reputation, Charles marched against the Saxon forces in early 1701.
 These were camped on the opposite bank of the Düna.
 The clash occurred in the battle of Düna, ending in another Swedish victory.
 However, the outcome was not as decisive as Charles had hoped for.
 A large part of Augustus' army survived and marched into neutral Prussia.
 As a consequence, Charles was not able to capitalize on the previous Russian setback at Narva, but was forced to postpone the planned invasion.
 Instead he decided to chase the Saxon army into the Polish–Lithuanian Commonwealth, where Augustus was also king.
 Thus far, technically, Poland–Lithuania had stayed neutral in the conflict since Augustus began the war with Sweden in his capacity as Elector of Saxony rather than as king of Poland.
 Charles' purpose was to remove Augustus from the Polish throne.
 The subsequent conflict became known as the Swedish invasion of Poland.

 In 1702, after having seized the Polish capital of Warsaw, Charles caught up and won a battle against Saxon and Polish armies at Kliszów.
 Even though the Swedish victory was not decisive, factions within the Polish–Lithuanian Commonwealth began supporting the Swedish cause, in opposition to Augustus.
 This triggered the Polish civil war of 1704-1706.
 The reputation of Charles and his army grew and they soon took Kraków, the "second Polish capital".
 Minor operations and skirmishes followed, as the Saxon and Polish–Lithuanian armies preferred to avoid facing the Swedes in direct battle.

 After engagements at Pultusk and Toruń in 1703 Augustus was finally forced to abdicate the Polish throne in 1704, in favor of a monarch installed by the Swedes, Stanisław I Leszczyński.
 Charles and Leszczyński were supported by the Warsaw Confederation of Polish nobles.
 In opposition to these developments the Sandomierz Confederation was created by other nobles in support of Augustus.
 The latter could call on about 75% of the military capacity of the Polish army.
 Some smaller engagements at Poznań, Lwów, Warsaw and Poniec followed in 1704 as a consequence of Augustus' attempts to retake the throne.

-The campaign
+Campaign

 Charles XII, king of Sweden in his typical military uniform.

 Stanisław I Leszczyński, king of Poland 1704–1709.

 Peter I, ruler of the Tsardom of Russia.

 Augustus II, Elector of Saxony and previously king of Poland.

 Up until early 1705, Peter's efforts were focused on Livonia and Ingria, and there were few direct confrontations against the Swedish main army in Poland.
 After the initial outcomes in the Polish theater however, Peter assembled his army closer to the Commonwealth in order to provide assistance to Augustus against Charles, and to put pressure on the local nobility in an attempt to restore Augustus to the Polish throne.
 The Swedish army in turn, spent the first half of the year close to Rawicz in order to secure the coronation of Stanisław Leszczyński.